fossxo/fossxo-gdd/source/misc/future-enhancements.rst

 * OXO oscilloscope throwback theme.
 * Metal or glass forge with lots of glowing hot liquids.
 * Clone of James' 2004 Tic Tac Toe.
+* Outer space theme with stars, nebulas, and planets.

 ..  rubric:: Footnotes